 Dor Luzgarten

-I've been building mobile apps for a while - iOS, Android, Flutter.
-Along the way I also built the backends behind them - APIs, databases, distributed systems, the stuff that has to actually hold up under load.
-At some point I got more interested in AI, and now most of my work is around agents and automations.
-I like building things that actually do stuff on their own.
+I've been building mobile apps for years across iOS, Android, and Flutter.
+Over time I also went deep into backend systems - APIs, databases, distributed systems, and everything needed to make products hold up under real load.
+At some point I got pulled into AI, and today most of my work is focused on agents and automation.
+I love building systems that can truly run on their own.

 Experience